emmett-framework/emmett/docs/upgrading.md

 - The float type is now available in [route variables](./routing#path)
 - *int*, *float* and *date* route variable types are now automatically casted to the relevant objects
 - [Multiple paths](./routing#multiple-paths) can be specified for a single route
-- A `now` method is now available in weppy that returns `request.now` or `datetime.utcnow` values depending on the context
+- A `now` method is now available in weppy that returns `request.now` or `Pendulum.utcnow` values depending on the context
 - Computed fields values are now accesible within insert and update callbacks
 - A `headers` attribute is now available on the request object to easily access the headers sent by the client
 - An `anchor` parameter is now available in the `url` method
+- Signal binding is now available for extensions

 Version 0.8